Penn & Slavery Project

 The Penn & Slavery Project was started by a group of UPenn students who were curious about the university’s link to slavery.
 As the project evolved and more links were uncovered, there was soon a need for an app to educate and spread information.
 During summer 2019, I worked with a team of 7 students on the Penn & Slavery Project’s App Design team.
 We aimed to create an AR app that would take users on a tour around the UPenn campus in a journey of discovery.
 As the chief graphic and UI designer on the team, I was responsible for everything ranging from creating wireframes to implementing the UI in Unity.

+During the design process, I researched the subject matter and took inspiration from the team.
+The easiest direction was to lean into the historical aspect, but I wanted to avoid the cliche yellow paper textures and ornate script.
+Instead, I opted for a more minimalistic interface to improve readability.
 These designs are inspired by Carolyn Purnell’s article on color and culture.
 While western cultures are more chromophobic, seen in the white minimalistic designs associated with modernity, cultures like Africa and India are chromophilic, which is reflected in their colorful textiles.

 Unity UI Demo